VelocityLapse/velocitylapse.github.io/source/capture_modes/photolapse_mode.rst

 Photolapse Mode
 ###############

-Photolapse Mode allows you to create time-lapses, hyper-lapses, or stop-motion animations by capturing individual photos over an extended period of time without leaving your device on location.
+Photolapse Mode allows you to create time-lapses, hyper-lapses, or stop-motion animations by capturing individual photos over an extended period of time without having to leave your device on location.
 At a time you decide, line up the last image with the previous photo, capture a photo, and repeat.

 Photolapse Mode is great for capturing time-lapses of long events like construction projects or plant growth that can last over weeks, months, or even years.